MEXT Scholarship: Embassy Recommendation

 Additional Requirements and Notes:

 - While often misunderstood, you DO NOT need to enroll as a non-regular student before enrolling into a Master's or Doctoral Program.
-Refer to the "ACADEMIC PATHWAY FOR RESEARCH STUDENTS" section of MEXT's own Embassy Recommendation Scholarship Application Guidelines once they are released for details on the various possible enrollment paths.
+Refer to the "ACADEMIC PATHWAY FOR RESEARCH STUDENTS" section of MEXT's Embassy Recommendation Scholarship Application Guidelines for details on the various possible enrollment paths.

 - All documents must be in English or Japanese or be accompanied by an English or Japanese translation.